kdeldycke/awesome-engineering-team-management/README.md

 - `It is not your job to protect people (particularly senior management) from the consequences of their decisions.
 Make your decisions in your own best interest; it is up to the organization to make sure that your interest aligns with theirs.` ([source](https://news.ycombinator.com/item?id=7179946)).
 - `If you cannot disrupt a perverted culture by introducing a new culture, the politics of the perverted culture will work against you until you break, align, or leave.
 It is not unwise to leave before you break and it is easier to leave before you align.` ([source](https://news.ycombinator.com/item?id=20914779)) - At one point, even with the most unselfish of intentions, your attempts to elevate the culture might stall.
 It is not fair, but it's probably the time to leave.
 - [Netflix Culture](https://www.slideshare.net/reed2001/culture-1798664) - `The actual company values, as opposed to the nice-sounding values, are shown by who gets rewarded, promoted, or let go.`.
+- [High Performance Organizations Reading List](https://github.com/pdfernhout/High-Performance-Organizations-Reading-List) - A list of books, web pages, and videos about how to design better organizations, divided into 3 categories: organization and motivation, health and wellness, and software development specific.

 ## Cognitive Tools